chenx97/sdvx_leonardo/README.md

 keyboard and mouse inputs.
 This allows us to play Sound Voltex/K-Shoot with our homebrew controllers.

+## DEPENDENCIES

+`Encoder`
+`Mouse`
+`Keyboard`

+Install dependencies from arduino-cli or Arduino IDE.

+If you are using arduino-cli, make sure you also have core `arduino:avr` installed.
+If not, you may run

+`arduino-cli core install arduino:avr`

+to get yourself ready to go.

 ## WIRING

 Here's how to correctly hook up the wires.
 Firstly, each button needs two